alexbbrownIntel/g3plot/README.md

  * Standardised way to add dynamic tooltips
  * Standardised way to hover highlight nodes
- * Improved click dropzones (voronoi?)
+ * Improved click dropzones (voronoi?) (now implemented)
  * click drag on axes to scale (near ends) or pan (in middle)
+ * Mouseover cursor with tooltip coordinates of intersecting line / point and selection like brushes.

-Some ideas to develop the product
+Some ideas to develop the tool

  * Sparklines - providing a very simple 3-layer structure without faceting
  * Layers - multiple geoms on top of each other (another layer!) (now implemented)
  * g3autoplot - looks at data and does something sensible, then tells you how to repeat / customise it

 Constraints
 -----------